calebchoban/SKIRT/README.md

 ```
 This will step you through creating a .ski file with user specified dust properties.
 Tutorials can be found [here](https://skirt.ugent.be/version9/_tutorials.html).
 Fair warning, this Q&A process can be long.

-A preset SKIRT build for FIRE snapshots is provided in the sample folder, labelled basic\_MW.ski along with a the corresponding SKIRT Q&A in skirt_example.txt.
+A few preset SKIRT builds for FIRE snapshots are provided in the sample folder.

+The most bare bones build is labelled `basic_SED_setMWdust`.
+This include a .ski file along with a corresponding SKIRT Q&A in SKIRT_QA.txt.
 This .ski is set such that the star and gas data are provided as star.dat and gas.dat, it uses a Milky-Way dust population from Weingartner & Draine (2001), and has 3 camera instruments (at 0, 45, and 90 degrees) which produce spectral data cubes.

+One other usefule build is the `photometric_Hubble_setMWdust` which is a Hubble u, g, r, and i band pass photometric instrument useful for making mock-Hubble 3 color images.

-You can also edit .ski files directly if you know what you are doing.
+You can edit .ski files directly if you know what you are doing.
 If you have minor changes to make this is faster than using the Q&A process.
 Tutorials can be found [here](https://skirt.ugent.be/version9/_tutorial_custom_dust.html).

-To prepare the data from FIRE snaps to be used by SKIRT, use the data_reduction Jupyter notebook in the ntbk/ directory.
+To prepare the data from FIRE snaps to be used by SKIRT, use the `data_reduction.ipynb` Jupyter notebook in the ntbk/ directory.
 Note this script uses functions from my [crc_scripts](https://github.com/calebchoban/crc_scripts/) repository, so you will need to install that first.

 To run SKIRT you will first want to have star.dat, gas.dat, and the .ski file you want to use in the same folder (names out.ski in the below example).
-You now have two options to run SKIRT on Big Red 200.
+You now have two options to run SKIRT on Big Red 200 (note job scripts will need to be editted for use on other supercomputers).
 1) Use the submission script job.sh.
 Copy this into the same folder as the other files, replace EMAIL in job.sh with your email, and then run
 ```console
 qsub job.sh
 ```